xxyeonxx/Crack-Detection-YOLOv8/README.md

 ## Crack Detection with YOLOv8
-- A project for detecting cracks in concrete structures using YOLOv8, implemented with a RealSense camera on a Jackal robot.
+- A project for **detecting cracks in concrete structures** using YOLOv8, implemented with a RealSense camera on a Jackal robot.

 ## Introduction
+- Ensuring the structural health of concrete infrastructures is crucial, especially in **nuclear power plants**, where cracks can lead to catastrophic failures.
+Traditionally, human inspectors conduct periodic visual assessments, which are time-consuming and risky.
-- This project focuses on developing a crack detection system for concrete structures, particularly for nuclear power plants where safety is critical.
+- This project focuses on automating crack detection using an autonomous robotic system, leveraging state-of-the-art deep learning models.
+- By integrating **YOLOv8 for real-time crack detection** with the **Jackal and Intel RealSense Camera**, we enable remote, efficient, and continuous monitoring of infrastructure.
+The **Robot Operating System (ROS)** facilitates robot control and real-time data collection, allowing seamless deployment in hazardous environments.
-The goal is to improve the safety and efficiency of infrastructure inspection by enabling autonomous crack detection and monitoring.
+- The goal is to **improve the safety and efficiency of infrastructure inspection** by enabling autonomous crack detection and monitoring.

 - The system utilizes:
-  - YOLOv8 for real-time crack detection.
+  - **YOLOv8** for real-time crack detection.
-  - Jackal UGV
+  - **Jackal UGV**
     with an Intel RealSense Camera for autonomous movement and data collection.
     ![Jackal](jackal.png)
-  - ROS (Robot Operating System) for robot control.
+  - **ROS (Robot Operating System)** for robot control.

+## Benefits
+- This project also explores **Human-Robot Interaction (HRI)** by examining how robotic-assisted inspections can complement and **improve human's safety.**
+- The key benefits include:

+  🔍 Enhanced Inspection Capabilities:
+    The robot autonomously navigates through structures and detects cracks in real-time, providing live feedback to human operators.

+  🛠 Operator-Assisted Control:
+    Instead of fully replacing human inspectors, the robot serves as an intelligent assistant, helping experts focus on analyzing critical defects rather than performing repetitive manual     inspections.

+  🚧 Increased Safety & Reduced Exposure:
+    In high-risk environments, such as nuclear power plants, oil refineries, or bridges, sending a robot for preliminary inspections minimizes human exposure to radioactive or structurally compromised areas.

 ## Project Structure
 - **Crack-Detection-YOLOv8/**